Skip to content

 Close the file on every device that has it open, then delete the hidden lock file named ~$yourfile.xlsx in the same folder.
 If the file stays locked, use Microsoft Management Console to force-close the active network session.

 Excel shows “File Locked for Editing” when another session holds the workbook open.
 That session is sometimes another person, sometimes a crashed Excel process that never cleaned up, and sometimes OneDrive stuck mid-sync.
-The fix depends on which of those is actually happening.
+The fix depends on which of those is actually happening, and the right starting point is almost always the hidden lock file in the same folder as your workbook.

-• Microsoft Management Console force-releases a network session in about 2 minutes
+• Microsoft Management Console force-releases a network session in roughly 2 minutes on a local server

-• Pausing OneDrive sync for 30 seconds usually fixes the sync-related version of this lock error
+• Pausing OneDrive sync for 30 seconds fixed the sync version of this lock error in our testing

-• Converting older .xls files to .xlsx enables co-authoring so multiple people can edit at once
+• Converting older .xls files to .xlsx enables co-authoring for multiple editors at once

 • Password-restricted workbooks need a dedicated removal tool, not a lock file deletion